webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-module.md

 find your module and click on `Activate` button present on the right side of that same module to activate the module.

-After Successfull activation, module name will be visible on the side bar.
+After Successful activation, module name will be visible on the sidebar.
 Click on module name to access DashBoard of the module.

 <img :src="$withBase('/images/module-dashboard-page.png')" alt="module-dashboard-page">